 KG (EN & ES)Humber WC HO Twins Advanced Machines of Edwardian Era

-1912 The first machine made it debut and offered power with silence, and no vibration, courtesy of its 8hp flat-twin water-cooled engine, made for them by Douglas of Bristol.
+1912 The first machine made its debut and offered power with silence, and no vibration, courtesy of its 8hp flat-twin water-cooled engine, made for them by Douglas of Bristol with whom they had an arrangement.
 As it was part of their stationary engine range, it had a starting handle, like that of a car.
-It was a typical Douglas engine with side valves, gear-driven magneto and was installed low down in a long frame to drive a two-speed Douglas gearbox with all-chain drive.
+It was a typical Douglas HO twin engine with side valves, gear-driven magneto and was positioned low in a long frame to drive a two-speed Douglas gearbox with all-chain drive.

-1913 An air-cooled version was added, but it did not sell as well as the quieter machine and had a tendency to over-heat.
+1913 An air-cooled version of the horizontally opposed longitudinal twin was added, but it did not sell as well as the quieter machine and had a tendency to over-heat.
 It did, however, continue to be offered as an option.
 Most models sold were water-cooled and used for sidecars.

 1916 Production continued until that year, and then stopped until after the War.